-Course Waivers and Transfer of Credit Course Waiver Form Graduate Transfer Courses (Office of Graduate Studies website) Courses Specialization Form Tools of Research Form Master's Thesis Master's Thesis Committee Form (department) New Master's Thesis/Dissertation Committee Form (College) Changes to Committee forms (department and college) Petition to Substitute Directed Research Hours for Thesis/Dissertation Hours OASIS degree application for graduation, and then also the Master's Along the Way form, M.A.
-Plan of Study, check-marked unofficial transcript to Laura Pierce- (Note that this is required only if a student wishes to obtain the optional M.A.
-Along the Way degree.)
-Thesis Defense Announcement Successful Defense form (Master's Thesis) Certificate of Approval Form for Theses and Dissertation, and ProQuest/UMI Agreement form (Office of Graduate Studies final manuscript submission Website; note that these are required only if a student wishes to obtain the optional master's degree) Comprehensive Exam/ Major Area Paper Approval of the Plan for the CNS Comprehensive Exam/Major Area Paper Form Certification that the CNS Comprehensive Exam/Major Area Paper Has Been Passed Form Dissertation Dissertation Committee Form (department) New Master's Thesis/Dissertation Committee Forms (college) Changes to Committee forms (department and college) Petition to Substitute Directed Research Hours for Thesis/Dissertation Hours Request for Dissertation Defense, Announcement, and Successful Defense forms a Year Fall Spring Summer 1 Research Research Research Apprentice in mentor's lab Apprentice in mentor's lab Apprentice in mentor's lab (e.g., learn lit + techniques, (e.g., learn lit + techniques, (e.g., learn lit + techniques, collect + analyze data), design collect + analyze data for first collect + analyze data, help and begin first year project, year project, help prepare prepare conference attend + participate in brown conference abstract or abstract/paper or bags, attend dept colloquia manuscript), attend + manuscript), plan thesis participate in brown bags, Courses attend dept colloquia, present Courses Regression/ANOVA first year project at end-of- Advanced methods course Core: Physio or Social semester research celebration and others if possible Seminar 1 or Core 2 Intro to Advanced Courses Placements Psychology: CNS Experimental Design/ANOVA Teaching or research Cognitive or Seminar assistantship Placements Seminar 2 - Teaching or research Intro to Advanced Psychology: assistantship CNS

-Graduate Application for Degree and Graduation Survey (through OASIS) Certificate of Approval Form for Theses and Dissertation, ProQuest/UMI Agreement form, and SED Survey (Office of Graduate Studies final manuscript submission website)
+Course Waivers and Transfer of Credit Course Waiver Form Graduate Transfer Courses (Office of Graduate Studies website) Courses Specialization Form Tools of Research Form Master's Thesis Master's Thesis Committee Form (department) New Master's Thesis/Dissertation Committee Form (College) Certification that the Master's Qualifying Examination/Thesis Proposal Defense Has Been Passed Form Changes to Committee forms (department and college) Petition to Substitute Directed Research Hours for Thesis/Dissertation Hours OASIS degree application for graduation, and then also the Master's Along the Way form, M.A.
+Plan of Study, check-marked unofficial transcript to Laura Pierce (note that this is required only if a student wishes to obtain the optional M.A.
+Along the Way degree) Thesis Defense Announcement Successful Defense form (Master's Thesis) Certificate of Approval Form for Theses and Dissertation, and ProQuest/UMI Agreement form (Office of Graduate Studies final manuscript submission Website; note that these are required only if a student wishes to obtain the optional master's degree) Comprehensive Exam/ Major Area Paper Approval of the Plan for the CNS Comprehensive Exam/Major Area Paper Form Certification that the CNS Comprehensive Exam/Major Area Paper Has Been Passed Form Dissertation Dissertation Committee Form (department) New Master's Thesis/Dissertation Committee Forms (college) Changes to Committee forms (department and college) Petition to Substitute Directed Research Hours for Thesis/Dissertation Hours Request for Dissertation Defense, Announcement, and Successful Defense forms Graduate Application for Degree and Graduation Survey (through OASIS) Certificate of Approval Form for Theses and Dissertation, ProQuest/UMI Agreement form, and SED Survey (Office of Graduate Studies final manuscript submission website)